srmainwaring/gz-python/README.md

 ### Ignition transport bindings

-The Python for `ign-transport` are contained in a module called `ign_transport`.
+The Python bindings for `ign-transport` are contained in a module called `ign_transport`.

 Because of the way Bazel names and locates packages for subdirectories, the module is located at `~/ignition/bazel-bin/python_ignition/ign_transport.so`, however Bazel sets the Python path to `~/ignition/bazel-bin`.
-To avoid prefixing all the module imports with `python_ignition` add the module location the Python path with:
+To avoid prefixing all the module imports with `python_ignition` add the module location to the Python path with:

 ```bash
 export PYTHONPATH=~/ignition/bazel-bin/python_ignition:$PYTHONPATH